fortikeco/epsolar-exar/README.md

 Download source code
 --------------------
-So for the people that need persee 3.4.x compatibility (specific ARM boards with closed-source MALI drivers):
+So for the people that need per se 3.4.x compatibility (specific ARM boards with closed-source MALI drivers):

 [here is the changed source using the 3.4.x usb-serial API](xr_usb_serial_common-linuxkernel-3.4.x).